XBraid/xbraid/docs/Introduction.md

 # Computing Derivatives with XBraid_Adjoint {#xbraid_adjoint}

-XBraid_Adjoint is a consistent discrete adjoint solver for XBraid which provides sensitivity information of output quantities with respect to some user-defined design parameters.
-The ability to compute sensitivities can greatly improve and enhance the simulation tool, as for example for solving design optimization or optimal control problems, parameter estimation for validation and verification purposes, error estimation or uncertainty quantification techniques.

-## Short Introduction to Adjoint-based Sensitivity Computation {#adjointoverview}

-Let's assume, that the solution of the ODE system is driven by some independent design parameters \f$\rho\f$, where \f$\rho\f$ can be any time-dependent or time-independent parameters that uniquely determine the solution of the ODE (e.g. a boundary condition, material coefficients, etc.).
+In many application scenarios, the ODE system is driven by some independent design parameters \f$\rho\f$.
+Those can be any time-dependent or time-independent parameters that uniquely determine the solution of the ODE (e.g. a boundary condition, material coefficients, etc.).
 In a discretized ODE setting, the user's time-stepping routine might then be written as
 \f[
    u_i = \Phi_i(u_{i-1}, \rho), \quad \forall i=1, \dots N
 \f]
-where the time-stepper \f$\Phi_i\f$, which propagates a state at a time \f$t_{i-1}\f$ to the next time-step at \f$t_i\f$, now depends on the design parameters \f$\rho\f$.
-In order to quantify the simulation output for the given design, an real-valued objective function can then be set up that measures the quality of the ODE solution and design:
+where the time-stepper \f$\Phi_i\f$, which propagates a state at a time \f$t_{i-1}\f$ to the next time-step at \f$t_i\f$, now also depends on the design parameters \f$\rho\f$.
+In order to quantify the simulation output for the given design, a real-valued objective function can then be set up that measures the quality of the ODE solution:
 \f[
    J(\mathbf{u}, \rho) \in \mathrm{R}.
 \f]
-where \f$\mathbf{u} =  (u_0, \dots, u_N)\f$ denotes the space-time state solution which itself depends to the design \f$\rho\f$ through the time-stepping algorithm.
+Here, \f$\mathbf{u} =  (u_0, \dots, u_N)\f$ denotes the space-time state solution for a given design.

+XBraid_Adjoint is a consistent discrete time-parallel adjoint solver for XBraid which provides sensitivity information of the output quantity \f$J\f$ with respect to the user-defined design parameters \f$\rho\f$.
+The ability to compute sensitivities can greatly improve and enhance the simulation tool, as for example for solving design optimization or optimal control problems, parameter estimation for validation and verification purposes, error estimation or uncertainty quantification techniques.

+## Short Introduction to Adjoint-based Sensitivity Computation {#adjointoverview}

 Adjoint-based sensitivities compute the total derivative of \f$J\f$ with respect to changes in the design parameters \f$\rho\f$ by solving additional so-called adjoint equations.
 We will briefly introduce the idea in the following.
 You can skip this section, if you are familiar with adjoint sensitivity computation in general and move to @ref xbraid_adjointalgorithm immedately.
-In-depth information of the adjoint method can be found e.g. in \cite{adjointmethod}.
+Information on the adjoint method  can e.g. be found in [Giles, Pierce, 2000]
+  \latexonly
+   \footnote{
+     Giles, M.B., Pierce, N.A.: ''An introduction to the adjoint approach to design.''
+Flow, Turbulence and Combustion 65(3), 393–415 (2000)
+   }
+  \endlatexonly
+  amongst many others.

 Consider an augmented (so-called *Lagrange*) funtion
 \f[